-The Wario franchise is an offshoot of the greater Mario franchise starring Wario, a shorter, fatter doppelganger of Mario with a ravenous appetite for money and treasure.
+The Wario franchise is an offshoot of the greater Mario franchise starring Wario, a bigger, fatter doppelganger of Mario with a ravenous appetite for money and treasure.

 He first appeared in Super Mario Land 2: 6 Golden Coins as the Big Bad of the game, where he stole Mario's castle (don't ask why Mario has a castle) and hid away the Six Golden Coins needed to reach him.